 It is generally also very expensive.
 Not all companies can afford this strategy.
 Start-ups and young SMEs in particular may struggle with such a model.
 It also doesn’t automatically mean drawing in the best talent.
 That will depend on a range of factors including employee benefits, remote team support, and working cultures.

-Github, for example, uses the following equation: SF benchmark x Location Factor x Level Factor x Experience Factor x Contract Factor x Exchange Rate.
+Gitlab, for example, uses the following equation: SF benchmark x Location Factor x Level Factor x Experience Factor x Contract Factor x Exchange Rate.

 While creating a workable formula requires effort, many companies may find it appealing in the long run.
 Particularly big businesses operating across jurisdictions will find it helpful to remain compliant and retain talent.